Marwell Zoo, Hampshire review for families

 Are the any handy guides, maps or apps for our visit round the zoo?

-Yes – the zoo has launched a new app: we mainly used it for the map as the only printed maps available are in the guidebook, and this does have an audio tour as part of it.
+Yes - the zoo has launched a new app: we mainly used it for the map as the only printed maps available are in the guidebook.

-The tour features various facts about different animals and gives times of talks and feeds.
+The tour features various facts about different animals and gives times of feeds, updated daily.

-If you want to find out more about the animals, the zoo sells guide books at £2.99.
+If you want to find out more about the animals, the zoo sells guide books.

 The zoo recommends a stay of 4-5 hours and you definitely need at least one full day to explore Marwell Zoo properly.